-I’m writing this article more for the beginner hikers but I do think experienced hikers will benefit from the Annapurna Circuit packing list.
-In my research, I didn’t come across Annapurna Circuit packing lists so I thought I should put my own together.
-There was some information on what to bring on a hike to Everest Base camp and there are plenty of similarities but here’s what I brought and why.
+Here is my Annapurna Circuit packing list, I didn’t find In my research for the trip so I thought I should put my own together.
+There was some information on what to bring on a hike to Everest Base Camp and there are plenty of similarities but here’s what I brought and why.

 Three out of four us have completed one or more Long Distance Thru hikes – This just means we know what gear works for us and what we need.
 We wouldn’t be considered true ultralight hikers but we’re pretty close and that’s reflected in the packing list.

 I’m going to list all the items necessary for the hike and any extras I brought.
 Then I’ll mention what you need to look for when selecting your own gear and finally I’ll list what item I used.

 Many of my recommendations will have an associated review or link so check out those for more specific details.
 Some affiliate links are included in this post, you can help support pieonthetrail.com by purchasing through these links.

 Lightweight Trail running shoes – Many people choose to use heavy boots but I’d advocate running shoes if you’re in good shape and your pack is quite light.
 Look for something breathable, grippy and most importantly that fits your feet well.
 What I used – Altra Lone Peak running shoes (reviewed here) with Dirty Girl Gaiters – No better trail shoes in my opinion.